Genetics and ASD: How DNA testing can guide autism treatmentRuslan Dorfman, PhD, MBA

 The CYP2D6 liver enzyme metabolizes both risperidone and aripiprazole.
 Other antipsychotic medications, such as clozapine and olanzapine, are also metabolized by this liver enzyme.
 Up to 50% of people in North America have altered CYP2D6 metabolism (either faster or slower than what is considered “normal”).
 For people with altered CYP2D6 metabolism, quetiapine might be tried as an alternative.
 It is metabolized by a different liver enzyme called CYP3A5.
-Drug response genetic tests can provide useful insights on autism treatment.
+Drug response genetic tests can provide useful insights into autism treatment.

 Benzodiazepines are used to treat anxiety and sleep disorders.
 They are also taken to manage outbursts of aggressive behaviours and irritability.
-However, chronic use of benzothiazepines is associated with the risk of dependence and excessive sleepiness.
+However, chronic use of benzodiazepines is associated with the risk of dependence and excessive sleepiness.
 Clonazepam (Klonopin), lorazepam (Ativan) might be used for autism treatment but should not be prescribed for prolonged use.
 Clonazepam is metabolized by the CYP3A4 liver enzyme, and it can interact with many other medications.
 About 10% of people have inherently reduced the activity of this enzyme.

 Lorazepam is cleared by a different enzyme called UGT2B15, in which variations are very common.
 People with reduced UGT2B15 activity experience excessive sleepiness and other side effects.
-A DNA test can provide actionable insights on how your child may respond to benzodiazepines.
+A DNA test can provide actionable insights about how your child may respond to benzodiazepines.

 Stimulants and ADHD medications